 - a drop of pink food colouring optional

 - Preheat the oven to 350°F (175°C or 165°C for fan ovens, Gas Mark 4).

 - Grease or line a 2 lb (8½ x 4¼x 2½ inch) loaf pan.

 - Remove the pits from the cherries and cut each one in half.

-- Put the cherries in a small bowl, sprinkle the 1 teaspoon flour over top and toss gently.
+- Put the cherries in a small bowl, sprinkle a little of the extra flour over top (about 1 teaspoon) and toss gently.

 - Sift the 1½ cups flour, baking powder and salt into a medium bowl.

 - Stir in the sugar.
 Set the dry ingredients aside.

 - In a large bowl, whisk together the yogurt, eggs, vanilla and oil.

 - Add the wet ingredients to the dry ingredients in two additions, whisking between additions.

 - Beat gently until the batter is relatively smooth.